alabut/alabut.github.io/writing/designsprint7.md

 Yet that’s for a good reason, since *agile is really about expectation management for stakeholders* and avoiding executive randomization of engineering pipelines, not making developers faster.

-Simlarly, design sprints probably won't produce the absolute best design work because there's a larger meta goal instead: stakeholder buy-in.
-You can say it's about teamwork but whatever you call it, the exercise is meant to build respect for designers so that they have the time it takes do more informed work, but it's not so much about producing superior results.
+Simlarly, design sprints probably won't produce the absolute best design work because it's not about making designers better.
+There's a larger meta goal instead: stakeholder buy-in.
+You can say it's about teamwork but whatever you call it, the exercise is meant to build respect for designers so that they have the time it takes do more informed work.

-> Let’s get real - design sprints aren't about the work, it's meant to get buy-in from stakeholders.
+> Let’s get real - design sprints are about getting buy-in from stakeholders by teaching design basics.

 Buy-in for common best practices is useful.
-It's a smart idea to teach design basics to stakeholders and engineers so that they'll understand the time and research it actually takes to cook up decent designs.
+It's a smart idea to teach overall principles of the discipline to stakeholders and engineers so that they'll understand the time and research it actually takes to cook up decent work.
 Hopefully they'll also see the true cost of rushed and reactive work that doesn't address underlying UX issues.

 However, a week is a long time to take off just for subtle power dynamics.
 Even if your company isn't in constant survival mode, you should be able to establish solid design principles without completely pausing the product pipeline and asking everyone to learn arcane techniques.